Eremophila praecox

-Eremophila praecox is a flowering plant in the figwort family, Scrophulariaceae and is endemic to Australia.
+Eremophila praecox is a species of flowering plant in the figwort family, Scrophulariaceae and is endemic to Australia.
 It is a small, broom-like shrub with small leaves and purple and white flowers.

 Description

 Eremophila praecox is a broom-shaped shrub which grows to a height of between 0.3 and 1.5 m.
 The branches have a covering of branched hairs, especially near the tips and are also slightly sticky near the ends due to a covering of resin.
 The leaves are mostly arranged in opposite pairs and are linear in shape to almost cylindrical, mostly 5-11 mm long, about 1 mm wide, sparsely hairy and sticky when young but become glabrous as they mature.

 The flowers are borne singly, sometimes in pairs in leaf axils on hairy stalks 2-5 mm long.
 There are 5 green to purplish-black, egg-shaped to narrow lance-shaped, hairy sepals which are 1.8-3.5 mm long.
 The petals are 9-14 mm long and are joined at their lower end to form a tube.
 The petal tube is purple, tinged white on the outside, while the inside of the tube and lower part of the lobes are white, spotted purple.
 There are a few hairs on the outside of the petal tube but the inside surface of the petal lobes is glabrous while the tube is filled with long, soft hairs.
 The 4 stamens extend slightly beyond the end of the petal tube, including in the bud.
 Flowering occurs from October to December and is followed by fruits which are dry, woody, cone-shaped to oval-shaped with a pointed end and about 3.5-5 mm long and hairy.